fifthgear/fifthgear-php/README.md

 =======================
 Fifth Gear is an end-to-end ecommerce fulfillment provider.
 Learn more about [Fifth Gear & our order fulfillment services](http://infifthgear.com/ "fulfillment services").

-**FIFTHGEAR-PHP** is a php class for interacting with our fulfillment engine.
-Currently  supports: Order Placing, Order Tracking and Inventory lookup.
+**FIFTHGEAR-PHP** is a real working example class for interacting with our fulfillment engine.
+Currently  supports: Order Placing, Order Tracking and Inventory lookup and Bulk Inventory Lookup. **This code is provided as an example of how you can interact with Fifth Gear's FulFillment Services, please use at your own risk**

 **Requirements**

-- PHP 5.*
+- PHP 5.3.*
 - [PHP Curl](http://php.net/manual/en/curl.installation.php)

 ## Instantiating the Fifth Gear Object